The Renaissance Charter School 2 Curriculum

 Literacy

-Math concepts and skills are taught using three main components: models, conceptual understanding, and differentiated instruction.
+Our math program focuses on three key components: models, conceptual understanding, and differentiated instruction.

 The Science curriculum includes areas that are near and dear to young hearts; senses, weather and seasons, properties of objects, and the life cycle of insects, birds, and humans.